 Flying to and from the UK to Ibiza is a short plane ride.
 The flight time is usually around two and a half hours which is no time at all.
 You have a bite to eat, read a magazine and you’re there.

 Getting there was a different story.
-My mate is spending the full summer out there so decided to take his car so he can use it to get around the island.
+My friend is spending the full summer out there so decided to take his car so he can use it to get around the island.
 I joined him for the ride.

-Two countries, two ferry rides and forty eight hours later we landed in Ibiza Port.
+Two countries, two ferry rides and forty-eight hours later we landed in Ibiza Port.
 This is how we did it.

 We started our journey in Manchester and from there drove to Portsmouth’s international ferry port.
 We booked our tickets in advance and we had the option to do two journeys.